MicrosoftDocs/customer-voice/fp-docs/embed-survey-powerapps.md

     > [!div class=mx-imgBorder]
     > ![Add context parameters](media/context-param.png "Add context parameters")

-    If a response contains embed parameters, they are displayed on the **Embed parameters** tab.
+    If a response contains embed parameters, they are displayed on the **Personalized data** tab.

 ## See also